Connect with others who understand.

 Hormonal Factors

-Lupus affects women more than men.
 Women are nine times more likely than men to develop lupus, according to the National Resource Center on Lupus.
-In general, autoimmune diseases affect women at much higher proportions than men.
-According to Nature Reviews Immunology, “80 percent of autoimmune disease occurs in females.”
-Women’s immune systems are believed to be more effective than men’s, giving women greater protection from infections but making them more vulnerable to autoimmune disorders.
+The risk for SLE is highest among women of childbearing age (15 and 44), according to the Centers for Disease Control and Prevention (CDC).
+In general, “80 percent of autoimmune disease occurs in females,” according to Nature Reviews Immunology.
+Women’s immune systems are similar to men’s but generally respond more strongly to infections, according to Clínic Barcelona.
+This helps protect women from infections but also makes them more prone to developing autoimmune disorders.

 Environmental Factors